-Within a decade after the first unmanned base has been established, humans will return to the Moon on short-duration missions (60-90 days) to service and maintain complex machinery and to supervise operations.
-Work will also commence with the development of reusable rocket systems and with orbiting stations in "figure 8" Earth-Moon orbits that ferry people between the Earth and the Moon.[1]
-When a reliable lunar electric power system is in place and pressurized underground habitats (for protection from radiation, temperature extremes, micrometeorites, and lunar dust) have been constructed, regenerative life support systems and agricultural modules will be delivered to the lunar base.
-Humans will then return to the Moon for longer periods and all aspects of lunar industrial and settlement activities will be expanded.
+Within a decade of the establishment of the first unmanned base, humans will return to the Moon on short-duration missions (60-90 days) to service and maintain complex machinery and to supervise scientific and construction projects.
+Work will also commence with the development of reusable rocket systems and with orbiting stations in figure-8 Earth-Moon orbits that ferry people between the Earth and the Moon.
+When a reliable lunar electric power system is in place and pressurized underground habitats (for protection from radiation, temperature extremes, micrometeorites, and lunar dust)